-Compared to naturally occurring vegetable fats, lard significantly increases blood pressure and risk of hypertension.117 This problem is worse as one gets older.118 These scientific facts help explain why God said, "And the swine, because it divideth the hoof, yet cheweth not the cud, it is unclean unto you: ye shall not eat of their flesh, nor touch their dead carcase."119 One group of researchers wanted to see what would happen if people were placed on an animal fat free diet for 10 days.
-It was discovered that ten days on an animal fat free diet significantly reduced blood pressure.120 It is interesting to note that a similar experiment was entered upon around 600 B.C. in Babylon.121 Daniel was a Jewish captive of Babylon.
-When offered a diet of meat he requested, "Prove thy servants, I beseech thee, ten days; and let them give us pulse (vegetables) to eat. and water to drink."122 The outcome was that Daniel and three other colleagues who shared the intervention arm of the study did ten times better in school than all the other university students.
+Compared to natural occurring vegetable fats, lard significantly increases blood pressure and risk of hypertension.
+This problem is worse as one gets older.
+These scientific facts help explain why God said, "And the swine, because it divideth the hoof, yet cheweth not the cud, it is unclean unto you: ye shall not eat of their flesh, nor touch their dead carcase."
+One group of researchers wanted to see what would happen if people were place on a animal fat free diet for 10 days.
+It was discovered that ten days on an animal fat free diet significantly reduced blood pressure.
+It is interesting to note that a similar experiment was entered upon around 600 B.C. in Babylon.
+Daniel was a Jewish captive of Babylon.
+When offered a diet of meat he requested, "Prove thy servants, I beseech thee, ten days; and let them give us pulse (vegetables) to eat, and water to drink."
+The outcome was that Daniel and 3 other colleagues who shared the intervention arm of the study did ten times better in school than all the other university students.

 What about processed vegetable oils?
 These oils are not free from health risk just because they come from plants.
-Refined oils, especially canola oil,123 increase hypertension124 and the risk of stroke at a younger age.125
+Refined oils, especially canola oil, increase hypertension and the risk of stroke at a younger age.

 Another problem with oils is what happens to them when they are subjected to heat.
-For example, heating oils in a pan causes serious deterioration in their quality turning them toxic so that they contribute to the onset and severity of hypertension.126
+For example, heating oils in a pan causes serious deterioration in their quality turning them toxic so that they contribute to the onset and severity of hypertension.

 Do you know how much fat is in the food you eat?
-Fat in the diet increases blood pressure because it thickens the blood, makes the blood vessels stiff,127 and causes endothelial dysfunction.128 What is endothelial dysfunction?
+Fat in the diet increases blood pressure because it thickens the blood, makes the blood vessels stiff and causes endothelial dysfunction.
+What is endothelial dysfunction?
 Nitric oxide is used in the body to relax blood vessels.
-When the blood vessels respond poorly to nitric oxide relaxation we say it is a result of the inner lining or endothelium of the blood vessel being sick or dysfunctional, hence, endothelial dysfunction.129 Foods that decrease vascular sensitivity to nitric oxide relaxation signals include: high fat,130 salt,^{131,132} cholesterol,^{133,134} (especially dietary oxidized cholesterol135 136), overeating,^{137,138} sugar,^{139,140} (especially fructose^{141,142}), and glycation of proteins as happens in diabetes.143
+When the blood vessels respond poorly to nitric oxide relaxation we say it is a result of the inner lining or endothelium of the blood vessel being sick or dysfunctional hence; endothelial dysfunction.
+Foods that decrease vascular sensitivity to nitric oxide relaxation signals include: high fat, salt, , cholesterol (especially dietary oxidized cholesterol ), overeating, , sugar (especially fructose ), and glycation of proteins as happens in diabetes.